Do Your Shoes Match Your Friendship?

 By Ian Harwick

-Being friends with Mikelle, it is always good to plan to be ready for surprise.
-As strange as that sounds, if you are prepared for the unexpected, you can move at a moment’s notice.
-As my friendship with her has morphed over timed, I have grasp three key insights:
+Being friends with Mikelle and preparing for a surprise is always good.
+As strange as that sounds, if you are prepared for the unexpected, you can move quickly.
+As my friendship with her has morphed over time, I have grasped three key insights:

 1. understand what you are working with,